NixOS/nixpkgs/doc/builders/images/dockertools.section.md

 `fakeRootCommands` _optional_

 : Shell commands to run while creating the archive for the final layer in a fakeroot environment.
-Unlike `extraCommands`, you can run chown to change the owners of the files in the archive, without actually persisting the change to the filesystem.
+Unlike `extraCommands`, you can run `chown` to change the owners of the files in the archive, changing fakeroot's state instead of the real filesystem.
+The latter would require privileges that the build user does not have.
+Static binaries do not interact with the fakeroot environment.
 By default all files in the archive will be owned by root.

 ### Behavior of `contents` in the final image {#dockerTools-buildLayeredImage-arg-contents}